Local Area Things To Do

 This popular 55-mile circular route links the four main abbeys in the Scottish Borders at Melrose, Dryburgh, Kelso and Jedburgh and follows a scenic route that takes in many historic interest points in the region either on the route or close by.

-Scotland is world renowned for its country pursuits the area offers a variety of mixed game and shooting set up, from rough walked up days to fully catered for grouse days.
+Scotland is world renowned for its country pursuits the area offers a variety of mixed game and shooting set ups, from rough walked up days to fully catered for grouse days.
 We can put you in touch with the surrounding estates to plan your trip.
 Shooting parties are well accommodated at Ednam House.

 High on a rocky outcrop, five miles west of Kelso, stands Smailholm Tower.
 Built in the 15th century by a well-known Scottish Borders family this 65ft rectangular peel tower is a much-loved landmark.
 Step inside and you’ll find a charming collection of costume figures and tapestries relating to Sir Walter Scott’s Minstrelsy of the Scottish Borders.
 It’s a spot that is said to have sparked his imagination as a young boy given the stunning views of the countryside from its battlements.